SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadTutorial.md

 ---
-title: Create an Adpative Card Extension with the select media action
+title: Create an Adaptive Card Extension with the select media action
-description: Step by step guid on how to create an Adaptive Card Extension with the select media action. ms.date: 07/25/2022 ms.localizationpriority: high
+description: Step by step guide on how to create an Adaptive Card Extension with the select media action. ms.date: 07/25/2022 ms.localizationpriority: high
 ---